 The Green Deal for inland and maritime shipping is entirely focused on reducing harmful environmental emissions, including nitrogen (NOx) emissions.
 This agreement not only serves as a driving force behind emission reduction but also marks a noticeable trend where ports, carriers, charterers, and contractors are increasingly choosing cleaner ships.
 Selective Catalytic Reduction, commonly known as SCR, is a widely accepted technology for reducing nitrogen emissions.
-Discover the SCR catalyst from our partner Fischer Abgastechnik, suitable for both existing and new ship designs.
+Discover our partner’s SCR catalyst, suitable for both existing and new ship designs.

 When fuel and air are mixed and combusted in an engine, exhaust gases are produced that contain various pollutants, including harmful nitrogen oxides (NOx).
 Learn more about the processes underlying Selective Catalytic Reduction (SCR) technology to reduce a ship’s NOx emissions.